 Moss agate is a translucent to transparent chalcedony that contains visible inclusions with a mossy or dendritic shape.
 The moss agate shown here has dark green inclusions.
 These stones were produced from material found in India.
 Shop for Green Moss Agate

 The grossularite garnet used to make tumbled stones, beads and carvings is an opaque, massive garnet that often has an attractive green color.
-Much of it is found in South Africa where it has been inappropriately called "Transvaal Jade" (it is not jade and has no mineral relationship with jade).
+It is found in South Africa where it has been incorrectly called "Transvaal Jade" (it has no mineralogical relationship with jade).
 Shop for Grossularite Garnet

 Hematite is an iron oxide mineral with a bright red or silver color.
 It is has a specific gravity that is about double that of the typical gemstone - thus it feels very heavy.
-The hematite shown here has a bright silver metallic luster.
-These stones were produced from hematite found in Brazil.
+This hematite has a bright silver metallic luster.
+These hematite used to produce these stones was found in Brazil.
 Shop for Hematite

 Howlite - Dyed